tenzir/tenzir/web/docs/use/introspect/README.md

 </details>

-Semantically, `tenzirctl show schemas` is to Tenzir data what [JSON Schema](https://json-schema.org/) is to JSON.
+Semantically, `tenzir-ctl show schemas` is to Tenzir data what [JSON Schema](https://json-schema.org/) is to JSON.
 In Tenzir's [type system](../../understand/data-model/type-system.md) value constraints (e.g., minimum value, maximum string length) correspond to type attributes, which are